CobbledSteel/riskybird/Unit1: DNN for Embedded System.md

 """
 ## Libraries

-For this example the following libraries are used:
+For this example, the following libraries are used:

 1. `numpy` for n-dimensional arrays
 2. `tensorflow` and `keras` for building the deep RL PPO agent